SIMOGroup/PolyCompositeFEM2D/README.md

 Structure of PolyCompositeFEM2D package:
 1. PCEn_CantileverBeam & PCEn_CylinderHollowPlate & PCEn_CooksMembrane: main programs for running 2D solids.
 2. Other functions are given in subfolders.
-3. How to run PolyCompositeFEM2D: You need to define a new problem following code structures.
+3. How to run PolyCompositeFEM2D
+  - Define a new problem following code structures
+  - Run PCEn_....m
-4. Run PCEn_....m and then use Paraview to show results in displacements and stresses.
+  - Use Paraview to show results in displacements and stresses.
-5. Get output
+  - Get output

 # Contributors
 - Hung Nguyen-Xuan